DARIAEngineering/dcaf_case_management/CODE_OF_CONDUCT.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* Discussions of  the moral, political, or religious implications of abortion or abortion access

+This is an explicitly pro-choice project serving pro-choice organizations; it is not an appropriate venue for broader discussions about the moral, political, or religious implications of abortion or abortion access.

 This project deals explicitly with abortion access; in addition to treating our fellow contributors respectfully, we commit to treat case managers and